-These ten blogs are about the Whaddon Web
+These blogs are about the Whaddon Web

 Blogs 1 - 8 first appeared as articles in the author’s local parish magazine Focus.